visforvali/ws297y/calendar.md

 {% endfor %}

 {: .warning }
-> I reserve 5 hrs/wk for by-appointment coffee chats on Discord on Tue 2:00PM-5:00PM and Wed 12:00PM-2:00PM.
-You can book a 5, 10, or 20 min chat by clicking the above button.
+> I reserve 5 hrs/wk for by-appointment coffee chats on Discord.
+This semester, I'm available on Tuesdays from 2:00PM-5:00PM and Wednesdays from 12:00PM-2:00PM.
+You can book a 5, 10, or 20 min chat with me and choose to use voice-and-video or voice-only (ideal for commutes and workplace breaks).
 Book early and often!

-> If these times don't work for your schedule, DM me for other times!
+> If these times don't work for your schedule, DM me to arrange an alternate time.

 {: .important }
-> I respond to async communications (DMs and emails) within 48 hrs during the week and to emails received over the weekend on Mon.
-For lengthy, conversational Q&As, DMs are usually better (as I can often do a sync DM chat no matter where I am or if I'm at my computer).
+> I respond to async messages — messages in Discord's text channels, direct messages (DMs) on Discord, and Pace emails — within 24 hrs during the week.
+Anything I get over the weekend, I'll respond to on Mon (you *might* catch me online over the weekend, but don't count on it).

+> For a quicker response to questions outside of class, please ask on Discord #💻classroom or #🔢team (you can @ me to flag my attention).

 {% for module in site.modules %}
 {{ module }}